 We will do all we can to give you the best possible outcome from your time spent in the eye clinic.
 In order to minimise the number of visits you have to make to the hospital we try to carry out all the tests you need during one visit.
 You are therefore likely to be at the hospital for 2-4 hours.
 You should also be prepared to be longer, as you may have tests arranged in other departments.
 The amount of waiting time will vary from patient to patient.
 We do our best to make sure that each patient is seen as quickly as possible but please remember that there may be some waiting between tests, and then a wait before you see the doctor.

-Following your arrival in clinic a nurse will carry out a distance vision test (called a visual acuity eye test).
-You will be asked to read from a letter board with each eye in turn.
+Following your arrival in clinic we will carry out a distance vision test (called a visual acuity eye test).
+You will be asked to read from a letter board with each eye in turn before arranging any further tests you may need.